yasir2000/openwrt-oldwiki-md/BackupAndRestore.rst

 [[TableOfContents(4)]]

 = Backing up and Restoring your OpenWrt box =
-There are two ways your OpenWrt box.
+There are two ways to backup your OpenWrt box.
 The [#image image] method involves copying full [http://en.wikipedia.org/wiki/Disk_image disk images] from an OpenWrt box.
 The [#file file] method only involves copying the files from OpenWrt box filesystems.

 Some of the commands in this document assume that DNS is configured such that {{{linuxbox}}} points to the backup target machine and {{{router}}} points to the router which is being backed up.
 In cases when DNS is not available (eg: new router installation), simply substitute the hostnames with appropriate IP numbers.